-2.6.3 Stressors
+1.5.3 Stressors

 Ecological resiliency (as defined in Clark County 2016) is the capacity of an ecosystem to withstand acute and diffuse stressors without experiencing widespread negative regime changes, such as species extirpation or a fundamental loss of ecosystem function.
-Stressors specific to the Riparian Reserve Units are described in Sec.
-2.6.3 of this plan.
-Ecological resilience within the Riparian Reserve Units can be increased through such actions as maintaining and enhancing habitat connectivity at site and landscape scales, as well as identifying and addressing uncertainties related to management actions and broader planning goals and objectives.
+Ecological resilience within the Riparian Reserves can be increased through such actions as maintaining and enhancing habitat connectivity at site and landscape scales, as well as identifying and addressing uncertainties related to management actions and broader planning goals and objectives.
 Managing for ecological resilience benefits from an understanding of natural levels of spatial and temporal variability, identification of key ecosystem stressors, and the types of ecological changes that may be effected by these stressors.

-The primary stressors (or threats) affecting desert riparian habitats in southern Nevada are described in this section.
-These threats are summarized from several documents, including the MSHCP (Clark County 2000a), site conservation plans developed by TNC (TNC 1999, TNC 2000), and the Virgin River Conservation Management Assessment (Entrix Inc. 2008).
+The primary stressors (or threats) affecting desert riparian habitats in southern Nevada are summarized from several documents, including the MSHCP (Clark County 2000a), site conservation plans developed by TNC (TNC 1999, TNC 2000), and the Virgin River Conservation Management Assessment (Entrix Inc. 2008).
 The first two threats described are considered the priority threats on which to focus management actions.